Keyboard shortcuts

 • L2 batch: A collection of L2 blocks submitted to L1 in a single transaction.

 • Commit Transaction: An L1 transaction submitted by the Lead Sequencer to commit to an L2 batch execution.
+It is also called Batch Commitment.

 • Sequencer: An L2 node registered in the designated L1 contract.